NMaghfurUsman/kra-remote/README.md

  - TODO: multiflick

  This client is just an experimental proof-of-concept.
 It doesn't even have to be a webapp, anything that can connect to WebSockets are just as capable.

+ It is not customizable yet, but if you really want to change the actions then just edit the`index.html` file.

  ## WebSockets Server